 “I can tell that the Greater Yellowstone from the Tetons, to the Lamar Valley where wolves howl and grizzlies roam, acts as my spine, my range of memory that ties me to landscape of Other.” —Terry Tempest Williams

 "Grand Canon of the Yellowstone" by Thomas Moran.
-This is the most famous and consequential land-protection painting in the world, for it made members of Congress swoon and ignited the global national park movement that started with the creation of Yellowstone on March 1 in 1872.
-Painting can be viewed, as part of your own heritage, at the Smithsonian's American Art Museum in Washington, D.C.
+This is a reinterpretation of the most famous and consequential land-protection painting in the world, for the original made members of Congress swoon and ignited the global national park movement that started with the creation of Yellowstone on March 1 in 1872.
+The original painting can be viewed, as part of your own heritage, at the Smithsonian's American Art Museum in Washington, D.C.

 "I plan on going out every day to sketch these mountains no matter what sort of weather is brewing.
 Because this is really what a mountain painter does—he catches, if he can, the essence of the moods, as they come across the mountains, hoping he can pass them on to others." —Conrad Schwiering (1916-1986)

 "Good company in a journey makes the way seem shorter." —Izaak Walton